Asian women in satin robes feeling unwell and sinus against gray background. Dust allergies. Flu. People caught cold and

 Types of Headaches

-Headaches are classified into different types and level of pain.
+Headaches are classified into different types and levels of pain.
 Understanding the information from the International Headache Society (IHS) will give us a better outlook on how to deal with headache pain.

 - Primary headaches (migraine, tension, and cluster)